Updated on August 21, 2023

 What is a Gambling Addiction?

-Gambling addiction, medically known as a gambling disorder, occurs when someone has an uncontrollable urge to gamble despite its negative effects.
+A gambling addiction, or gambling disorder, occurs when someone has an uncontrollable urge to gamble despite the negative consequences.

 Sponsored